Supporting Businesses In Thailand For 40 Years

 Rich in natural resources and at the forefront of manufacturing in a number of industries, it’s no surprise that Thailand has become a key export player for South East Asia and to the world at large.

-At FedEx, we’ve been operating in Thailand for four decades, and we’re celebrating an important milestone in 2022 – 40 years of service.
-During that time, we’ve been supporting SMEs and businesses of all sizes expand, ship cross-border and forge links in the global trade community.
+FedEx has been operating in Thailand for four decades, and celebrated an important milestone in 2022 – 40 years of service.
+During that time, FedEx has empowered SMEs and businesses of all sizes to expand, ship cross-border and forge links in the global trade community.

-Since the launch of local operations in 1983, FedEx has tripled in size and expanded to more than 400 motorized vehicles, 16 service centers, and 14 stations to date.
+Since the launch of local operations in 1983, FedEx has tripled in size and grown to more than 400 motorized vehicles, 16 service centers, and 14 stations.
 It’s been an exciting journey, particularly with the recent e-commerce boom, which has seen existing Thai businesses scale up by going online and new players enter the market.

 Enterprising SMEs are also importing niche products that have proved popular elsewhere in the world, introducing them to Thai consumers.
 Importer and distribution company Make My Day is one such example:

-Since the launch of local operations in 1983, FedEx has tripled in size and expanded to more than 400 motorized vehicles, 16 service centers, and 14 stations to date.
+Since the launch of local operations in 1983, FedEx has tripled in size and grown to more than 400 motorized vehicles, 16 service centers, and 14 stations.
 It’s been an exciting journey, particularly with the recent e-commerce boom, which has seen existing Thai businesses scale up by going online and new players enter the market.

 Enterprising SMEs are also importing niche products that have proved popular elsewhere in the world, introducing them to Thai consumers.
 Importer and distribution company Make My Day is one such example: